kaiserk108/Contract/Contract.md

 Once the entire outstanding balance of the project has been paid, all relevant copyright of The Work that can be assigned to You shall be.

-There will likely be a few grey areas if The Work is a workshop or conference talk that You have paid for but not explicitly commissioned.
-For example: if I were to give a public talk at Your conference, I would like to retain copyright of the slides etc. so as to share them with the wider community; if I am commissioned to give a workshop specifically for/to Your business, You would retain the copyright.
-I like to think we can agree on the intricacies of these on a case-by-case basis.

 ## Disclosure

 I am more than happy to sign a Non-Disclosure Agreement (NDA) in order to work